-Will require the correct underwear, thermal hiking socks, gloves (preferably mittens), warm head protection, rain coat, sunglasses and sun protection cream.
+Will require the correct underwear, thermal hiking socks, gloves (preferably mittens), warm head protection, raincoat, sunglasses, and sun protection cream.
 Also remember your hiking boots, hiking/running shoes (it is not necessary to walk with boots or climbers shoes until the last sections where scree and rocks are encountered), and very importantly, a walking stick / ski-pole.
 One of the most critical items of clothing is an outer jacket.

-You want it to perform the functions of keeping you warm, protect you at temperatures of as low as minus 25 degrees Celsius, keep the wind out and yet still “breath”.
+You want it to perform the functions of keeping you warm, protect you at temperatures of as low as minus 25 degrees Celsius, keep the wind out, and yet still “breath”.

-Try to avoid tight fitting clothing or underwear.
+Try to avoid tight-fitting clothing or underwear.
 This will hamper circulation, causing either cold or discomfort on the mountain.
-A balaclava is a must, as it will protect your face against cold, wind, sun and snow.
-Other clothing like shorts, sweaters and T-shirts are strongly recommended, especially during hiking on the lower slopes, when the day temperatures are still high.
+A balaclava is a must, as it will protect your face against cold, wind, sun, and snow.
+Other clothing like shorts, sweaters, and T-shirts are strongly recommended, especially during hiking on the lower slopes, when the day temperatures are still high.

-The only way to ensure that you are dressed warmly is to follow the principal of wearing the correct clothing layers, starting from against the body.
+The only way to ensure that you are dressed warmly is to follow the principle of wearing the correct clothing layers, starting from against the body.
 A common mistake made by climbers is to wear almost everything they have and to start off with cotton against the skin.
 Cotton absorbs moisture perfectly, and moisture trapped against the skin will result in a definite lowering of the body temperature, which could even lead to hypothermia.

-Products like Ventex, Goretex or Jeantex offer these properties.
+Products like Ventex, Goretex, or Jeantex offer these properties.
 Short of altitude and physical exertion, cold is one of the most serious obstacles when attempting to summit Kilimanjaro.
 After securing your booking with us, you’ll receive a comprehensive document, to guide you through the steps of purchasing the correct gear.

 TAKE A SKI – POLE

-Replace your head lamp and camera batteries with new ones on your summit night.
+Replace your headlamp and camera batteries with new ones on your summit night.

 Kilimanjaro general information on AMS